-President Trump's decision to end the Deferred Action for Childhood Arrivals (DACA) program threatens to strip from 800,000 young adults - including roughly 4,000 in Ohio29 - the ability to work legally and, in some states, the ability to drive legally and attend college to better their lives.
-Forcing these individuals, more than 90 percent of whom have jobs, and who are more likely than the general population to start their own businesses,30 to again live in the shadows or be deported will surely not decrease poverty in our nation.
-In fact, a prominent economist has estimated that five years after a repeal of DACA, the nation's gross domestic product would be \$105 billion less than it would be if the program stays in place.31
+President Trump's decision to end the Deferred Action for Childhood Arrivals (DACA) program threatens to strip from 800,000 young adults - including roughly 6,700 in Wisconsin26 - the ability to work legally and, in some states, the ability to drive legally and attend college to better their lives.
+Forcing these individuals, more than 90 percent of whom have jobs, and who are more likely than the general population to start their own businesses,27 to again live in the shadows or be deported will surely not decrease poverty in our nation.
+In fact, a prominent economist has estimated that five years after a repeal of DACA, the nation's gross domestic product would be \$105 billion less than it would be if the program stays in place.28

 Additional proposals in Congress that would add work requirements to SNAP or Medicaid would hurt individuals and our nation, not help them.
-Studies have shown that work requirements - including those instituted here in Ohio - don't cut poverty, and in some cases actually increase it.32 Work requirements tied to Medicaid would likely increase the number of uninsured and leave individuals without coverage if they can't work because they are caring for a family member, have a mental health issue, are without access to child care or transportation, or are working but do not have enough hours.33 In late 2013, Ohio reinstated work requirements for almost all childless adult SNAP recipients who weren't employed at least half-time or in a qualifying work or training program, even if they were searching diligently for a job or working less than 20 hours a week.
-This caused thousands of the state's poorest residents to lose essential SNAP benefits.
-Adding work requirements to SNAP nationwide is also misguided, as the vast majority of SNAP recipients are either already working, are looking for work, are unable to work, or are not expected to work (children or the elderly).
+Studies have shown that work requirements don't cut poverty, and in some cases actually increase it.29 Work requirements tied to Medicaid would likely increase the number of uninsured and leave individuals without coverage if they can't work because they are caring for a family member, have a mental health issue, are without access to child care or transportation, or are working but do not have enough hours.30 Adding work requirements to SNAP is also misguided, as the vast majority of SNAP recipients are either already working, are looking for work, are unable to work, or are not expected to work (children or the elderly).
 More than 50 percent of households with at least one working-age, non-disabled adult worked while receiving SNAP, with more than 80 percent working in the year prior to or after receiving SNAP.
-In families with children, more than 60 percent of recipients work while receiving SNAP, with almost 90 percent working in the year prior to or after receiving benefits.34 The Census Bureau data also show that in two-thirds of poor families in Ohio, at least one person worked at least part time or part of the year.
+In families with children, more than 60 percent of recipients work while receiving SNAP, with almost 90 percent working in the year prior to or after receiving show that in 70 percent of poor families in Wisconsin, at least one person worked at least part time or part of the year.

 In addition to the human toll poverty takes, it is also expensive for our nation.
-Child poverty alone has been estimated to cost the U.S. economy 3.8 percent of our gross domestic product (GDP), or \$672 billion in 2015.35 Child poverty results in a less-educated workforce, which reduces productivity and economic output years later, and higher physical and mental health costs.
-Unstable housing among families with children will cost the nation as estimated \$111 billion in health and education expenditures over the next ten years.36
+Child poverty alone has been estimated to cost the U.S. economy 3.8 percent of our gross domestic product (GDP), or \$672 billion in 2015.32 Child poverty results in a less-educated workforce, which reduces productivity and economic output years later, and higher physical and mental health costs.
+Unstable housing among families with children will cost the nation an estimated \$111 billion in health and education expenditures over the next ten years.33